accesscode-2-1/unit-3-project/deliverables/WeeklyRetroTemplate.md

   *  Compare your work planned with what your work completed.

-  *  Is the divison of roles in your team working?
+  *  Is the divison of roles within your team working?

   *  How is communication and collaboration between team members?